 I’ll be adding our anchor charts and notes pages for all of our fractions concepts soon.
 In the meantime, if you’re looking for fractions resources, I’ve got ’em at my TpT shop.
 My favorite right now?
-All the Fractions Task Cards you could ever want (256 cards, to be exact), all in one bundled package.
+All the Fractions Task Cards you could ever want, all in one bundled package.

-And another awesome resource I use while teaching Fractions is Funny & Fabulous Fraction Stories.
-They kids can’t get enough of these stories, and they are perfect homework activities because it has a review of the concept we covered during the day!
+And another awesome resource I use while teaching Fractions is Funny & Fabulous Fraction Stories (Amazon affiliate link).
+The kids can’t get enough of these stories, and they are perfect homework activities because it has a review of the concept we covered during the day!

 If you are looking for even more resources for teaching operations with fractions, stop by my store to see the Ultimate Fraction Operations Resource Bundle!